Ján Havlík

-Blessed Ján Havlík (12 February 1928 – 27 December 1965) was a Slovak Catholic seminarian.
-He was beatified by the Pope Francis in 2024 for his martyrdom under Communist rule of Czechoslovakia.
+Ján Havlík (12 February 1928 – 27 December 1965) was a Slovak Catholic seminarian with the Congregation of the Mission.
+He was beatified by Pope Francis in 2024 for his martyrdom under Communist rule in Czechoslovakia.
 His feast day is 12 February.
-He was dubbed the martyr of faithfulness by the Conference of Slovak Bishops.
+He was dubbed "the martyr of faithfulness" by the Conference of Slovak Bishops.

 Biography

 Early life and education

 Ján Havlík was born on 12 February 1928 in the village of Dubovce in the Skalica District.
 He was the eldest of four children.
 His family was poor and very religious.
 As a child, he was influenced by his aunt Angela, who was a nun of the Daughters of Charity of Saint Vincent de Paul.

 Havlík started his education at the elementary school in Holíč, where he had to walk 8 kilometers daily from his home village to attend classes.
 In 1943 he enrolled at the Lazarist missionary school in Banská Bystrica, planning to study at a seminary and become a priest after graduation.
 Nonetheless, the school was evacuated following the breakout of the Slovak National Uprising and the students were sent home.
 Havlík was only able to return to Banská Bystrica and resume his education after the war.

 By the time he eventually graduated in 1949, the seminaries were either closed or controlled by the agents of the Communist authorities and not recognized by the Vatican.
-Consequently, Havlík opted to instead enter novitiate with the Lazarist order and study at an underground seminary.
-Nonetheless, even this alternative plan did not go smoothly as the authorities forcibly removed all the novices from the cloister to a reeducation camp in the Kostolná-Záriečie village.
+Consequently, Havlík opted to instead enter novitiate with the Lazarists and study at an underground seminary.
+Nonetheless, even this alternative plan did not go smoothly as the authorities forcibly removed all the novices to a reeducation camp in Kostolná-Záriečie.
 After that, Havlík was forced into hard manual labor building a dam in Púchov.
 After the dam was finally completed in August 1950, he moved to a rented apartment in Nitra, found a laborer job while continuing to study at the underground seminary.